 3. Absentee landowner small timber sale project

 Usually, the rule of thumb for commercial timber sales is 10 acres or 100 cords minimum.
 A sale with 100 cords of timber on a 10 acre tract would be marginally commercial.
 So in the summer of 2009, when I was approached by a landowner to assist in the management of a 7 acre parcel stocked with plantation Red pine, I was somewhat concerned that I may be in for a challenge selling the sale.
 This was the second thinning of this Red pine stand that was approximately 60 years old.
 The trees had a 1/2 thinning of their total volume at age 40.
-This is a drastic thinning (a more conventional approach is 1/3 thinning at about 35 years), but after 20 years, the thinning didn’t leave the trees in too bad of shape.
+This is a drastic thinning (a more conventional approach is 1/3 thinning at about 35 years), but after 20 years, the trees grew into a overstocked condition.
 The crowns of most of the trees were suppressed more on 2 sides and less on the other two sides since every other row was cut.
 This left a small bit of room for the crowns to grow on 2 sides.
 The trees had a median diameter of about 14” and average height of 65’.
 The spacing was approximately 49 square feet per tree and minimal to average seedling mortality.
 After marking the timber sale boundaries and marking and tallying the timber based on an average residual area of 130 square feet per acre, favoring the finest specimens to retain and the poorest specimens to cut, the numbers resulted in 986 trees to be cut, with a total of 233 cords over 7 acres, I figured we could probably sell the timber sale.
-At the time, Red pine was selling for approximately $30/cord average.
+At the time, Red pine was selling for approximately $45/cord average.
 I expected the sale to go for about $5825 ($25/cord) because it was smaller than the average sale.
-It had good access and good location, but from a logging business standpoint, the highest cost in the business is logistics, or transporting materials and equipment.
+It had good access and a good location, but from a logging business standpoint, the highest cost in the business is logistics, or transporting materials and equipment.
 233 cords is just not a great deal of timber to transport equipment for.

 I sent the bid to approximately 20 potential Red pine buyers in the region.